March 14, 2023

 STEP EIGHT: Add the pink sanding sugar to a small mixing bowl.
 Set it aside.

-STEP NINE: Using a 1 tablespoon cookie scoop, scoop out the dough.
+STEP NINE: Scoop out the dough using a 1-tablespoon cookie scoop.
 Roll into a ball.

-STEP ELEVEN: Bake in the preheated oven for 8 to 10 minutes, paying close attention that the edges do not turn brown.
+STEP ELEVEN: Bake in the preheated oven for eight to ten minutes, paying close attention so that the edges do not turn brown.
 The edges may crack just slightly.

 PRO TIP: